OMS Connector Integration Architecture

 Catalog integration point

-Magento or a PIM system, as a catalog provider, should send generic product information to OMS - SKU, Name and basic pricing.
-The product information is need to validate information for the imported orders.
-Therefore if an order includes a sku that don’t exist in the OMS catalog, the order will be rejected.
+Magento or a PIM system, as a catalog provider, should send generic product information to OMS - SKU, Name, and basic pricing.
+The product information is needed to validate information for the imported orders.
+If an order includes a SKU that don’t exist in the OMS catalog, the order will be rejected.

 Product custom attributes